jinghao666/kdenlive/dev/ideas/Multicam-Editing.md

 With a multicam sequence, the user would only add the sequence to a timeline track and then on-the-fly decide which clip from the sequence to show; the selection is remembered by the multicam sequence.

+The multicam sequence is a clip that contains both video and audio.

 ## Questions